jobinau/pg_gather/docs/security.md

 ## Notes to users:
-Appreiciate independent audits and feedback.
+Appreciate independent audits and feedback.
 You are welcome to report any concerns arrises out of audits.